Transforming a Building’s Purpose in Bayonne

 With the existing roof still in place, it protected the interior from any debris or outside elements.
 The construction ultimately added 10 feet on top of the existing building.
 Once the new roof and ceiling were completed, the old roof was torn down and the result is the vaulted ceiling we see today.

-Alvin: One of the hardest parts of this building was erasing the roof.
+Alvin: One of the hardest parts of this building was raising the roof.

 Nan: And then what was the reason for raising the roof?
 Why couldn’t you just keep it low?